 Larson, Lisa.
 School Vouchers.
 St. Paul: Minnesota House of Representatives, House Research Department, 2002.
 (LB2828.8 .L37 2002)

 Lerner, Jon S. The Constitutional Case for Universal School Choice in Minnesota.
 Minneapolis: Center of the American Experiment, 1993.
 (LB1027.9 .L47 1993)

-Manzi, Nina.
+Manzi, Nina and Joel Michael.
 Income Tax Deductions and Credits for Public and Nonpublic Education in Minnesota.
-St. Paul: Minnesota House of Representatives, House Research Department, 2008.
-(HJ4653 .C73 M36)
+St. Paul: Minnesota House of Representatives, House Research Department, 2017.
+(HJ4653.C73 M36 2017)